eslint/eslint/docs/rules/key-spacing.md

 ## Rule Details

 This rule will warn when spacing in properties does not match the specified options.
+In the case of long lines, it is acceptable to add a new line wherever whitespace is allowed.
 There are three modes:

 ### 1. Individual